BbotLLC/nginx_proxy/README.md

-# Nginx forward proxy

-[Nginx](https://nginx.org/en/) is a very fast HTTP and reverse proxy server.
-Usually, Nginx is used to serve and cache static assets or as proxy or load balancer for incoming traffic to application servers.
-In this repository, it is used as forward proxy.
-This repository uses the third party ngx_http_proxy_connect (https://github.com/chobits/ngx_http_proxy_connect_module) repository to enable forward HTTPS proxy.
-A copy of that repository is included in this one as a backup.

 ## Use Case

 This proxy is used for the Agilysys integration so that all outgoing API calls come from a static IP address.
 The static IP address is configured in AWS Elastic IP (agilysys-proxy-server-static-ip).
 The python API calls must also be configured to send through the proxy server for this to be used correctly.